adradr/Consensys-Bootcamp-Final-Project-researchDAO/Readme.md

 Proposal[] public proposalQueue;
 ```

-Creating a mapping for proposers' Ethereum addresses and corresponding proposals based on `proposalHash`.
-As a proposer can submit multiple proposals it is stored in an array of bytes.
+Creating a mapping for proposers' Ethereum addresses and corresponding proposals based on `proposalIndex`.
+As a proposer can submit multiple proposals it is stored in an array of uint.
 ```
-mapping ( address => bytes[] ) proposalsOfMembers
+mapping ( address => uint256[] ) proposalsOfMembers
 ```

 ### Document storage